dklews55/speciphy_web/README.md

 - **Content**: Edit text directly in `index.html`
 - **Colors**: Modify CSS variables in `:root` section of `style.css`
 - **Headshot**: Replace the placeholder div in the hero section with an actual image
-- **Gallery Images**: Update the placeholder divs with real images
+- **Gallery Images**: Update the placeholder divs with real technical photos
-- **Contact Info**: Change email, phone, and LinkedIn links in the contact section
+- **Contact Info**: Update email and LinkedIn links in the contact section

-## Browser Support
+## Contact

-- Modern browsers (Chrome, Firefox, Safari, Edge)
+For optical standards consulting or technical discussions:
-- Mobile browsers (iOS Safari, Chrome Mobile)
+- Email: david.lewis@speciphy.com
-- Graceful degradation for older browsers
+- Available for standards development, interoperability guidance, and expert technical consulting